alexeygrigorev/mlbookcamp-page/article/crisp-dm.md

 As we can see, CRISP-DM emphasizes the iterative nature of machine learning processes: after the last step, we are always expected to go back to the first step, refine the original problem, and change it based on the learned information.
 We never stop at the last step; instead, we rethink the problem and see what we can do better in the next iteration.

-It’s a very common misconception that machine learning engineers and data scientists spent their entire day training machine learning models.
-In reality, this idea is incorrect, as we can see in the CRISP-DM diagram.
+It’s a very common misconception that machine learning engineers and data scientists spend their entire day training machine learning models.
+In reality, this is not correct, as we can see in the CRISP-DM diagram.
 A lot of steps come before and after the modeling step, and all these steps are important for a successful machine learning project.